 3: BIAB Directions: These are narrative step-by-step directions that you can follow after you fill in Beer Info, Grain Temp and Constants.
 Note that you can use the table from the “Summary Tab” for on the go adjustments to the strike temp referenced in step 1.

 Calculators – The bottom three sections of this tab are calculators.
 These calculators can pull from cells in the top portion of the tab, but they do not affect 3:BIAB Directions.

 Gravity: This is an adaption of Sean Terrill’s Refractometer Calculator (used by permission).
 Thanks Sean for your excellent work on this!

 This is setup to print on a regular 8 1/2″ x 11″ sheet of paper and gives a rundown of essential brew day tasks and data.
-I do not, generally, open up a spreadsheet on brew day.
-I use a print out of this sheet.
+I use this print out on brew day.

 Prepare: This is a simple to do checklist.
-The water amount figured here is rounded up based on your beer parameters.
+You can modify this section as you see fit based on your procedure.

 Water Volumes/Gravity: This projects the volume and gravity you should have at three stages (start of boil, 15 minutes remaining and end of boil).
 The last two columns (lb DME/pt and grams) are meant to allow you to easily correct your gravity at those stages.
 Each of those amounts should add 1 gravity point to your beer.
 Let’s say you’re three points down at the start of the boil.
 With the example in this graphic, you would add .42 lbs of DME to correct the gravity of the 6 gallon batch.
 Bam… that’s easy!